Team Members

 Professor Pauline Dixon, PhD, FAcSS, FRSA,

-Pauline has been researching literacy programmes for the last 20 years at Newcastle University.
-She is passionate about children’s reading and has witnessed how important being able to read in English is for development.
+Pauline has been researching literacy programmes for the last 25 years at Newcastle University.
+She is passionate about children’s reading and has witnessed how important being able to read in both heritage language and a global language is for children around the world.
 When children from disadvantages backgrounds are literate their lives can be transformed.

 Dr Steve Humble, MBE, FIMA